kaditya25/game-engine/doc/final-project-setup.md

 secrets! i

 In the repository settings/members, add your team members as maintainers to your repository.
 This allows them to view and edit the code.
-Also add Nick and Tucker as Reporter to the code.
+Also add Dan and Nick as Reporter to the code.
 We need the ability to audit your code.
 Our handles
-are: @tuckerhaydon @nickMont
+are: @dmlachap @nickMont

 ## Clone the GameEngine
 First, clone a fresh copy of the MediationLayer repository and call it the